30 facts about MPNs

 Fact #5

 MPN research is rapidly accelerating our understanding of what causes these chronic diseases and how to treat them.
-While only a few MPN drug treatments are now approved, hundreds of clinical trials are underway across the globe, studying potential new and better treatment options.
-An MPN specialist can help you explore your eligibility to participate in one or more trials.
-Print and share a potential list of trials with your MPN care team here: Trialjectory.
+While there are only 4 FDA approved MPN drug treatments, many clinical trials are underway across the globe, studying potential new and better treatment options.

 Fact #6